8 Benefits of a New Garage Door

 Brackets and hinges both perform a role related to keeping the garage door mechanism connected.
 Brackets are the metal parts that keep the cables and rollers fastened to the sides of the garage door.

-You can find hinges in the middle of the door itself.
-The door is made up of different panels so it can fold as it opens, enabling it to transition smoothly from standing vertically to lying horizontally.
+You can find garage door hinges in the middle of the door itself.
+The door is made up of different door panels so it can fold as it opens, enabling it to transition smoothly from standing vertically to lying horizontally.
 The hinges are what make this possible, keeping the different panels connected but also allowing them to fold.

 8. Weather Seals

 The whole point of a garage door is to guard your car and home from the impact of rain, snow, insects and other natural elements.
 If it doesn’t perform this function, the whole mechanism is ineffective.
 That’s why garage doors come with weather seals along the sides and bottom of the opening.
-The seals bridge the small gap between the door and the walls, insulating the garage from the outdoors.
+The door seals bridge the small gap between the door and the walls, insulating the garage from the outdoors.

 It’s a good idea to check the weather seals every so often.
 Unlike the other parts of the garage door, you may not immediately notice if they become damaged.
 If you do notice, you’ll probably want to replace them with new seals.

 9. Safety Sensor

 Garage doors are very large and heavy, and they pose a potential safety hazard if not properly monitored.
 That’s why garage doors come with photo eye safety sensors, which are designed to prevent any accidents.